virtUOS/edusharing-opencast-importer/README.md

 ES_PASSWORD=opencast
 ```
 4. Rename `config.oc-instances.js.template` to `config.oc-instances.js` in folder `./src/config/`
 5. Edit `./src/config/config.oc-instances.js` and add Opencast instances as JSON objects (orgName, orgUrl, protocol, domain).
-Keys with org Prefix are nescessary for a minimal metadata set of Edu-Sharing nodes.<br />
+Keys with org Prefix are nescessary for a minimal metadata set of Edu-Sharing nodes.
+Optionally, the ROR can be specified.<br />
 ```js
 {
   orgName: 'Opencast',